Custom Commands

 Advanced examples are also available on the Switches page.

-Custom commands are now a Pro feature.
-Commands created before this change are grandfathered in and remain editable as raw JSON under Manage > Advanced > Legacy JSON Editing — and only there.
+Commands created before the form-based editor remain editable as raw JSON under Manage > Advanced > Legacy JSON Editing — and only there.
 Modern custom commands have no raw-JSON path by design; they live on the form-based Commands tab so inputs stay validated and cloud sync stays predictable.

 See Legacy JSON Editing for the full workflow, the Convert-to-Custom flow that migrates grandfathered entries into the modern format, and the automatic local snapshots captured before every save.